Making Vaccines: Process of Vaccine Development

 Once the vaccine begins to be distributed, additional studies occur.
 These studies are called Phase IV studies.
 Because some rare side effects may not have been detected in the Phase III trials, vaccine safety is continually monitored by the CDC.
 These studies take at least four forms:

 - Third, there is a Vaccine Adverse Event Reporting System (or VAERS).
 If a doctor, nurse or consumer believes that a person who received a vaccine had a significant negative side effect, he or she can file a report in this system, which is continuously monitored for trends in the data.
+Because this system does not take into account the number of doses of a vaccine that have been distributed, reports to this system cannot be used to determine whether a vaccine is causing a particular side effect.
+However, this system is critically important for the information it can provide to alert the CDC and the FDA of a potential issue.
+Once alerted, scientists and public health officials will quickly turn to other systems, like the Vaccine Safety DataLink, to analyze whether the issue is causally or coincidentally related to the vaccine.

 - Fourth, the Vaccine Safety DataLink (VSD) includes about 6 million people in six large HMOs on the West Coast to look at who did and did not receive the vaccine and answer safety questions.
 The VSD is one of the most effective post-licensure measures we have.